30

 WEATHER 5/5

 Here’s the weird thing.
-I like going to A’s games.
-Despite the fact that the structure is the worst in baseball, I often leave the Coliseum wanting to go back, even as current ownership has allowed the stadium to fall further behind its rivals.
+I liked going to A’s games.
+Despite the fact that the structure was the worst in baseball, I often left the Coliseum wanting to go back, even as current ownership allowed the stadium to fall further behind its rivals.

-While crowds can be small, fans who show up are among the best in baseball.
-Loud, music-playing, flag-waving fans fill the outfield.
-When the A’s are in contention, there’s a vibrancy and intensity that rivals anything on the east coast.
+While crowds are embarrassingly small, fans who show up are among the best in baseball.
+On some games, you may still get some loud, music-playing, flag-waving fans filling the outfield.
+When the A’s were a contender, there was a vibrancy and intensity that rivals anything on the east coast.
 A BART trip after a big A’s win is a hoot.
+Hell, my last game two games resulted in walk-off wins for the Home Nine.
+Both had announced crowds of less than 5,600, but they had some atmosphere and juice.

 GALLERY